Australia's pre-eminent film society dedicated to screening significant works of international cinema.

-Melbourne Cinémathèque is the largest and longest-running film society in Australia.
-The organisation started out in 1948 as the Melbourne University Film Society (MUFS) and changed its name to Melbourne Cinémathèque in 1984.
+Melbourne Cinémathèque started out in 1948 as the Melbourne University Film Society (MUFS) and changed its name to Melbourne Cinémathèque in 1984.
 It is self-administered, volunteer-run, not-for-profit and membership-driven.

 Admission to Melbourne Cinémathèque session is open to Cinémathèque members only.
-After a membership is purchased, admission to sessions is free and no additional tickets are required.
-Memberships are available for three consecutive Wednesdays or for a full year.
+Memberships are available for three consecutive weeks (from date of purchase) or for a full year.
+After a membership is purchased, admission to sessions is free.

 Admission for 3 consecutive weeks of screenings from date of purchase.

 Jean Cocteau: The Poetry of Dreams (8–22 Dec 2021)

 Read our COVIDSafe visitor guidelines, information on accessibility, amenities, transport, dining options and more.